andrewzm/deepspat-website/content/_index.md

     - title : "Deep Compositional Spatial Models"
       images:
       - "images/AWURBF2D.png"
       content : "Nonstationarity in spatial processes can be constructed by warping space and subsequently defining a stationary process on the warped domain.
 In this project, together with [James Ng](https://scholar.google.com/citations?user=a2ahoJIAAAAJ&hl=en), [Quan Vu](https://quanvu17.wordpress.com/), and [Maurizio Filippone](https://www.eurecom.fr/~filippon/),  we describe a warping approach that allows for straightforward fitting and prediction with univariate spatial data.
-The model, uses low-dimensional injective warping functions which can either be estimated using maximum likelihood or inferred using stochastic variational Bayes. "
+The model is constructed from low-dimensional injective warping functions which can either be estimated using maximum likelihood or inferred using stochastic variational Bayes. "
       button:
         enable : true
         label : "Read more"